shenxiaochenn/SongCi/README.md

 ###   WSI segmentaion

+First we convert each WSI into a table.
+In the tabel, we are able to know which archetype each patch belongs to, the exact value of similarity and the coordinates of this patch in the WSI.

 patch_name   | WSI_name | x_axis | y_axis |pro_index | sim_value
 -------- | ----- | -----| ----- | -----| -----
 patch_1  | WSI_1 | 0| 0 | 2| 0.9623